gbm1015/BootcampApril2023/README.md

 2. Inside the new repository that I created, I

-	- added the Excel Spreadsheet "Multiple_year_stock_data.xlsx", that included the stock data to be used for analysis.
+	- attempted to add the Excel Spreadsheet "Multiple_year_stock_data.xlsx", that included the stock data to be used for analysis; however, it was too large to upload to GitHub.
+I will try to create a zipped file and upload it directly to https://bootcampspot-v2.com/

-	- added the Macro Enable Excel Spreadsheet and VBA Macro "Multiple_year_stock_data_solution.xlsm", that I used for this assignment's solution.
+	- attempted to add the Macro Enable Excel Spreadsheet and VBA Macro "Multiple_year_stock_data_solution.xlsm", that I used for this assignment's solution  However, it was too large to upload to GitHub.
+I will try to create a zipped file and upload it directly to https://bootcampspot-v2.com/

 	- uploaded the screenshots of the solution worksheets, for each of the years 2018, 2019, and 2020.